NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 All right.

-We at ATF applaud the public's engagement, our participation and providing vital information to apprehend James, and we hope for a speedy recovery for all victims.
+We at ATF applaud the public's engagement, our participation in providing vital information to apprehend James.

 Yes, guys.

-And e-trace is able to go ahead and go back to the first original buyer of the gun.
+And E-Trace is able to go ahead and go back to the first original buyer of the gun.

-In this case, it was our boy uh Frank James that actually purchased this gun and left it on the scene.
+In this case, it was our boy Frank James that actually purchased this gun and left it on the scene.

-So basically everybody found him.
+So basically, everybody found him.

 Let's see here.